connormurray7/connormurray7.github.io/_posts/2017-1-3-Link-Aggregator.md

 This does not apply to items that are already in the cache (100 requests for "eventual consistency" per second will not be limited because the cache can serve those requests without API calls).

 ### _Configuration_
+Link Aggregator uses `ConfigParser` from the Python Standard Library to read in parameters from a config file.
+This permits less hardcoding of values.
+The urls for each of the end points, the rate limiting parameters, and the cache size are all configurable parameters.